CollectionBuilder/cb-docs/docs/customization/config-theme-colors.md

 dark,#080812
 ```

 The above example would really change the look of your site!
-We've kind of randomly generated these, but you could use more color cooridinated attempts, or your brand colors (for instance), to redo just a few of these and see some real changes to the look and feel of the site.
+We've kind of randomly generated these, but you could use more color coordinated attempts, or your organization brand colors (for instance), to redo just a few of these and see some real changes to the look and feel of the site.